Risa M. Chalfin - New Jersey Commercial Litigation Attorney

-Risa’s depth of practice in the Chancery division permits her to serve regularly as a trusted advocate in a wide-range of matters, including restrictive covenants, will contests, and partnership and shareholder disputes.
-She also regularly handles contentious matters involving breaches of fiduciary duties and contracts, fraud, and legal malpractice, along with construction issues, real estate, and estate/probate litigation.
+Risa’s depth of practice in the Chancery division permits her to serve regularly as a trusted advocate in a wide-range of matters, including partnership and shareholder disputes, restrictive covenants, and probate litigation.
+She regularly handles contentious matters for large businesses involving breaches of fiduciary duties, contractual dispute, real estate litigation, construction-defect issues, legal malpractice, and fraud.

 - Tried to verdict and obtained judgment in its entirety for large real estate developer on breach of contract matter;